What Are the 3 Classifications of Fish?

 • Their skin is tough with mucous glands and placoid scales.

-• They do not have the air-filled swim bladder.
+• They do not have an air-filled swim bladder.

 • They possess jaws and paired appendages.